ScenicNH Photography - White Mountains New Hampshire

 Add to Cart DISPLAY OPTIONS

-• November 2012 - Site of steel footbridge which crossed Black Brook along the Wilderness Trail (Trestle 16 location of the EB&L RR) in the Pemigewasset Wilderness of New Hampshire.
-This bridge removal is part of the 180 foot suspension bridge removal 1/2 -/+ mile east of this location along the Wilderness Trail.
+• November 2012 - Site of the steel footbridge which crossed Black Brook along the Wilderness Trail (trestle No. 16 location of the EB&L RR) in the Pemigewasset Wilderness of New Hampshire.
+This bridge removal was part of the 180 foot suspension bridge removal project 1/2 -/+ mile east of this location along the Wilderness Trail.
 Per the Wilderness Act, only non-motorized equipment can be used to remove this material.
-This image is November 2012.
+This how the bridge site looked in November 2012.

 SC1220710.jpg